ProvLeon/prediction_model/README.md

 2. The server will start on `http://127.0.0.1:5000/`

 ## API Endpoints

+Replace `http://127.0.0.1:5000` with `https://prediction-model-apjr.onrender.com` when accessing the live deployment.

 - `POST /api/update_location`: Update a student's location
   - Payload: `{"student_id": "STUD1234", "latitude": 40.7128, "longitude": -74.0060}`